blw-ofag-ufag/pilot-tech-radar/English/README.md

 (23) **Resource Description Framework:** Framework to represent interconnected data on the web (semantic web).
 It is particularly intended for representing metadata about web resources.

-(24) **i14y:** i14y is the Swiss interoperability platform and also serves as Switzerland’s national data catalogue.
+(24) **i14y:** i14y is the Swiss interoperability platform and also serves as SwitzerlandÕs national data catalogue.
 It is maintained by the Federal Statistical Office.

 (25) **visualize.admin.ch:** Visualization tool for open government data published on LINDAS.  [visualize.admin.ch 🡥](https://www.visualize.admin.ch)